Byron/gitoxide/tasks.md

     * [x] tree
     * [x] commit
 * **pack verify**
-  * [ ] add '--some-flag' to run every non-blob through a decode/encode cycle to see if all objects can be parsed
+  * [x] add '--some-flag' to run every non-blob through a decode/encode cycle to see if all objects can be parsed
+  * [ ] The linux kernel verifies `--decode` and `--re-encode`
   * add that to the stress test
 * **plumbing - explode pack**
   * [ ] write loose object